 So now it’s May, and time for a new topic – Snap.
 Maybe you want to share your love of photography.
 Perhaps you had a close encounter with a crocodile.
 It could be that your patience ran out recently and you want to reflect on that.
 However you interpret the theme, be sure to tag your post GLAM Blog Club, and share it on social media with #GLAMBlogClub.
 If you’ve not already registered you blog, you can do so at Aus GLAM Blogs and your fresh posts will be automatically shared with the world on Twitter, Mastodon and at glamblogs.newcardigan.org.
 Happy blogging!

-For our birthday in June we will be sharing messages from the newCardigan community, to the newCardigan community – so we need your help!
+For our birthday in 2021 we will be sharing messages from the newCardigan community, to the newCardigan community – so we need your help!

 Here’s how it will work: